ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-6-2.md

-# Applying the Power of Patience for Non-Profit Organizations and Social Enterprises

 In this chapter, we will explore how harnessing the power of patience can contribute to the success and impact of non-profit organizations and social enterprises.
 Patience is not only a virtue but also a valuable skill that can significantly shape the effectiveness and sustainability of these mission-driven entities.
 Whether you work or aspire to work in the non-profit sector or are involved in a social enterprise, applying the power of patience is essential to achieving long-term goals and creating meaningful change.
 Let's delve into the ways in which patience can be leveraged in this context.